uoft-lgcu/lgcu.ca/health.md

 In theory: submitting a claim for a service you have coverage for should get you reimbursed.
 In practice: the employees at the insurance company are fallible, we are fallible, and the system is designed to make it hard to get your money back.
 It's not uncommon for something to go wrong.

 Your best defence is good record-keeping and follow-up.
 Always photograph/screenshot/scan your form and receipts before submitting them.
 Keep track of what you've submitted, so you notice if things get lost.
-Green Shield will send you an email notification when a claim is processed (for each plan separately); you'll find the details on the [Green Shield online portal](https://onlineservices.greenshield.ca/planmember/AccessMgmt/Public/SignOn.aspx "Green Shield plan member online services login page") and under "My Claim Statements".
+Green Shield will send you an email notification when a claim is processed (for each plan separately); you'll find the details on the [Green Shield online portal](https://onlineservices.greenshield.ca/planmember/AccessMgmt/Public/SignOn.aspx "Green Shield plan member online services login page"), under "My Claim Statements".
 It's a good idea to verify that your claim was approved, and that you've been reimbursed for the amount you expected.

 If things look off, ask!
 Green Shield has an [online support centre](https://support.greenshield.ca/SupportCentre/GreenShield?culture=en-CA "Green Shield support centre"), but the best way to get things resolved remains talking to an actual human by phone (1-888-711-1119, Mon-Fri 8:30am-8:30pm EST).
 There are a whole bunch of reasons your claim might have been turned down, and many of them are fixable.